Israel flag Israel: Business Environment

 New immigrants and returning residents (who were foreign residents for a continuous period of at least ten years and returned to Israel to become an Israeli tax resident after such period) may enjoy tax benefits upon becoming tax resident in Israel.

 Mortgage interest and medical expenses are not deductible.
-A tax credit of 35% may be granted for charitable contributions (up to 30% of annual taxable income or ILS 9,517,000, whichever is less).
-Tax credits and deductions are granted for payments for life insurance premiums and to provident and pension funds (conditions apply).
+Contributions to recognized public institutions qualify taxpayers for a tax credit of 35% on donations totaling at least ILS 207, provided they don't surpass 30% of annual taxable income or ILS 10,354,816, whichever is lower.
+Unused donation amounts can be carried forward for up to three years in specific situations.
 Subsistence expenses for work-related travels out of town or abroad may be deducted under certain conditions.

 For self-employed individuals and certain employees, contributions to an approved provident fund and a training fund are deductible (ceilings apply).